Human-Singularity/gregory-ms-website/content/post/2025-07-05-clearer-view-into-multiple-sclerosis-research/index.md

   This is a manual update.

-Each of these registries has its own database model, and we do our best to consolidate all their information into Gregory AI.
+Each of these registries has its own database model, and we do our best to consolidate all their information into GregoryAi.
 Still, issues may occur.

 In the future, the EU will migrate their data to CTIS.
-Right now, Gregory AI already has full support for when it happens.
+Right now, GregoryAi already has full support for when it happens.

 ### More Information About Authors{.title}

-Gregory AI fetched information on more than 200,418 authors who have published research about MS and related disorders.
+GregoryAi fetched information on more than 200,418 authors who have published research about MS and related disorders.
 The new update brings that information to the spotlight by allowing us to know who are the top authors and the articles they published.

 You can find them on the new [author ranking page](/authors/ranking/), where we give you real-time data on who has made the most contributions.